lgg1980/i3gaps-debian/README.md

 with many many influences from other people and myself :-)

-18/09/2022 currently nerdfonts behaves weird, gotta reinstall after reboot and reload i3 to get the icons
+18/09/2022 currently nerdfonts behaves weird, gotta reinstall after reboot and reload i3 to get the icons 20/06/2023 let's revisit this again altough I'm not so convinced of the Linux desktop even WM
 ```

 NOTES: